← Back to Real Alcázar Tickets

 Written by the Real Alcázar Tickets concierge team

 The Real Alcázar de Sevilla is a royal palace complex in the heart of Seville, Spain — the oldest royal palace still in active use anywhere in Europe.
 Built on the site of a 10th-century Almohad-era fortress and rebuilt across nine centuries by Castilian kings working with Mudéjar craftsmen, it is the world's defining example of Mudéjar architecture and was inscribed by UNESCO in 1987 as part of the 'Cathedral, Alcázar and Archivo de Indias' ensemble.
 The palace and its 7-hectare gardens draw approximately 2 million visitors a year.
-It is open daily except 1 January, 6 January, Good Friday and 25 December [VERIFY annual closures with alcazarsevilla.org on the day].
-The Spanish royal family still uses the upper apartments — the Cuarto Real Alto — when they stay in Seville.
+It is open daily except for major Spanish and Christian holidays; visitors should consult the official schedule in advance.
+The Spanish royal family still uses the upper apartments — the Cuarto Real Alto — when they stay in Seville, which means a small portion of the complex is genuinely a working royal residence rather than a museum.

 At a glance